LTheGreatest/ESOF_Project-Green_go/README.md

 * **Leaderboard** - A leaderboard system that shows the top community members in terms of points.
 The members in the top of the leaderboard may receive some prizes.

-* **Selection of transports** - The user can select some diferent means of transport to start counting the points/reveive the points.
+* **Selection of transports** - The user can select some different means of transport to start counting the points/receive the points.

-* **Verification** - The user may need to give some informations to the system so that it can verify if the travel was made using sustainable means of transport.
+* **Verification** - The user may need to give some information to the system so that it can verify if the travel was made using sustainable means of transport.

 #### Dependencies